 If you encounter difficulties accessing any of the resources offered through this office, please contact Lori Yi by email or by calling 703-993-5780.
 For more information about Mason's commitment to accessibility, please visit Accessibility@Mason.

-For questions regarding portfolio review and the freshman/transfer admissions process, review the FAVS Admissions page.
+For questions regarding portfolio review and the freshman/transfer admissions process, review the Mason Film Admissions page.

-After reviewing, if you have additional questions, email the Film and Video Studies department at email@example.com.
+After reviewing, if you have additional questions, email the Mason Film program at firstname.lastname@example.org.

 Be prepared to discuss and explore course options, address academic concerns, and make decisions about the upcoming semester.
 It’s helpful to review your course options for the next semester and make a list of those that interest you.
 Please review your Degree Evaluation in PatriotWeb.